jamielob/accounts-ui-no-dropdown/README.md

 accounts-ui-no-dropdown
 =======================

-For use with accounts-ui or accounts-ui-unstyled.
+Meteor package for use with accounts-ui or accounts-ui-unstyled.
 Removes the dropdown functionality, so that the login box is always displayed.

 Installation
 ------------